ryanabx/desktop-manager/README.md

 # Linux Desktop Manager

-A command-line tool written in Pythin to manage your .desktop files!
+A command-line tool written in Python to manage your .desktop files!